Sterling slips back below $1.31 as Brexit talks begin

-LONDON (Reuters) - Sterling slipped back below $1.31 on Monday after soaring to its highest levels in 10 months at the end of last week on a broad dollar sell-off.
+LONDON (Reuters) - Sterling slipped back below $1.31 on Monday, with signs of division as the Conservative government wades into Brexit talks weighing on the currency after it soared to its highest levels in 10 months.

-Traders were cautious as four days of Brexit negotiations began in Brussels.
+Four days of Brexit negotiations began in Brussels on Monday with the UK papers full of warnings from academics, commentators and former senior civil servants of the chaos that the process may generate for British government and business.

-The pound jumped almost 2 cents on Friday to hit $1.3113 <GBP=D3, its strongest since last September, after U.S. inflation and retail sales data came in weaker than expected, putting into doubt the prospect of a further rate hike from the Federal Reserve this year.
+The pound jumped almost 2 cents on Friday to hit $1.3113, its strongest since last September, after U.S. inflation and retail sales data came in weaker than expected, putting into doubt the prospect of a further rate hike from the Federal Reserve this year.

-But sterling started the week by edging down from those highs, trading down 0.1 percent on the day at $1.3089 and flat against the euro at 87.50 pence, still close to a three-week peak hit on Friday.
+But sterling started the week by edging down from those highs, trading down 0.3 percent on the day at $1.3058 and 87.84 pence per euro respectively.

+“It does look like there is a bit of independent sterling weakness and politics is the obvious source,” said Gavin Friend, an analyst with National Australia Bank in London.

+“I can’t get enthusiastic about the pound at these levels.
+After a weekend when the Tory party has appeared to be tearing itself apart over Brexit, those people who have sterling to sell will be doing so anywhere around 1.30.”

 Brexit Secretary David Davis, in the Belgian capital for talks with the European Union’s chief negotiator Michel Barnier a month after a first meeting, said on Monday that having “made a good start” during their last encounter, “this week we’ll be getting into the real substance”.